 - Anesthesiology and Intensive Care

-Currently I tutor 3 other PhD students with dissertations due to 2018/2019.
-Besides PhD students I have been very active in tutoring T10 and T5 medical students for their Master Theses (45 projects so far) and is also an expert examiner of T10 Master Theses.
-I have been active in writing national guidelines for Läkemedelsverket, Society of Thrombosis and Haemostasis (SSTH), Dansk Sundhetsstyrelse, book chapters and lecturing.
-I work as chief anaesthetist/intensivist (general/neurointensive care) on all the different sections at our department with heavy on call duties.
+Currently I tutor 2 other PhD students with dissertations due to 2021,23.
+Besides PhD students I have been very active in tutoring T10 and T5 medical students for their Master Theses (45 projects so far) and have also been an expert examiner of T10 Master Theses.
+I have been active in writing national guidelines for Läkemedelsverket, Swedush Society of Thrombosis and Haemostasis (SSTH), Dansk Sundhetsstyrelse, book chapters and lecturing.
+I work as a senior anaesthetist/intensivist (general/neurointensive care) on all the different sections at our department.

 Recent research outputs